metorial/metorial-platform/README.md

 <h1 align="center">Metorial</h1>

 <p align="center">
-The open source integration platform for agentic AI.
+The open source integration platform for agentic AI. <br />
 Connect any AI model to thousands of APIs, data sources, and tools with a single function call.
 </p>

-<p align="center">Containerized versions of hundreds of <a href="https://modelcontextprotocol.io">MCP servers</a> 📡 🧠</p>

 <br />